 IHMM certification credentials have been granted accreditation by the American National Standards Institute (ANSI).
 The CHMM and CHMP credentials were accredited in 2009 and CDGP was accredited in 2015.
 The ANSI accreditation program is based on the International Standard ANSI/ISO/IEC 17024, Conformity assessment – General requirements for bodies operating certification of persons.
 IHMM credentialing programs have been reaccredited each year via a vigorous ANSI annual surveillance process.
 ANSI accreditation is recognized both nationally and internationally and has become the hallmark of a quality certification program.

 The IHMM CHMM and CHMP certification programs are accredited by The Council of Engineering & Scientific Specialty Boards (CESB).
-CESB is an independent, voluntary membership body for organizations who recognize, through specialty certification, the expertise of individuals practicing in engineering and related fields.
+CESB is an independent, voluntary membership body for organizations that recognize, through specialty certification, the expertise of individuals practicing in engineering and related fields.
 Accreditation is earned by demonstrating adherence with CESB Accreditation Guidelines, including a robust review program of compliance to those standards.

 Federal agencies seeking qualified personnel to fulfill their needs are also turning to professionals with the CHMM certification.
 The US Army Center for Health Promotion & Preventive Medicine recognizes the CHMM as a USACHPPM Professional Certification.
 The US National Park Service requires supervision by a CHMM in many of their requests for proposal.
 Contracts that include the CHMM credential have also been issued by the US Air Force, the US EPA, the US Army Corps of Engineers, the Department of Veterans Affairs, the FDIC, and other Federal and state agencies.

 Corporations throughout the country have recognized the significance of credentialing their environmental professionals, and their preference is the CHMM certification.
-Some of the companies encouraging their professionals to attain the CHMM credential include: AARCHER, ENSR, 3E, Teris, Tetra Tech, Shaw Group, URS, Terracon, Sara Lee, Public Service Electric and Gas (NJ), Boeing, Delphi, and General Motors Corp.
+Some of the companies encouraging their professionals to attain the CHMM credential include AstraZeneka AARCHER, ENSR, 3E, Teris, Tetra Tech, Shaw Group, URS, Terracon, Sara Lee, Public Service Electric and Gas (NJ), Boeing, Delphi, and General Motors Corp.